-This is a guest post courtesy of Aaron Bond, the co-owner of AccuServ Heating and Air Conditioning in Toronto, Ontario, Canada.
+This is a guest post courtesy of James Memiji, the owner of AccuServ Heating and Air Conditioning in Toronto, Ontario, Canada.

 One thing you may not consider is how important the air quality inside your home is, both for your comfort and your health.